-As a child I made paper watches and bracelets: I have always made things, seen things, doodled, painted.
+As a child I made paper watches and bracelets: I have always made things, noticed details, doodled, painted.
 My subsequent direction in life stifled this for many years although I made clothing and leather bags and slab-built pots on weekends, and then later spent some time studying painting at Adelaide Central School of Art.
+I also completed my Associate Diploma in Graphic Design.

 I am wary of polished perfection – I can appreciate it, but it is not me.
 I like a ‘perfect imperfection’ because for me there is more to the story, more character.
 A different way of seeing always resonates with me.